 The Big Freeze

-Nature’s SAFE is Europe’s only dedicated facility capable of the long-term storage of live cells from animal species that are at the greatest risk of extinction.
+Nature’s SAFE is one of Europe’s dedicated facilities capable of the long-term storage of live cells from animal species that are at the greatest risk of extinction.

 Working with leading reproductive scientists and cryobiologists, we use state-of-the-art methods to preserve cells in a way that maintains viability, allowing them to be thawed and used to establish pregnancies, restoring endangered animal species.